AnotherSamWilson/ParBayesianOptimization/cran-comments.md

 There are no downstream dependencies.

 ## Changes
-Removed Plotly from dependencies - this package was causing a warning in check because it was not being used.
+Removed Plotly from dependencies.
+Some suggested packages are now used conditionally in vignettes, reade, tests and examples since they might not be available on all checking machines.